 EDA tool calls AMI_Resolve before analog channel impulse characterization.

-DLL computes dependent parameter values according to independent parameter values in AMI_parameters_in, bit_time, corner and model_name.
+The executable model computes dependent parameter values according to independent parameter values in AMI_parameters_in, bit_time, corner and model_name.

-DLL allocates memory for the AMI_parameters_out string and writes to it name-value pairs of dependent parameters.
+The executable model allocates memory for the AMI_parameters_out string and writes to it name-value pairs of dependent parameters.

 EDA tool sets/adjusts analog model parameters if their values are returned by AMI_Resolve in AMI_parameters_out.
-EDA tool calls AMI_Resolve_Close to release the memory allocated by the DLL in AMI_Resolve.
+EDA tool calls AMI_Resolve_Close to release the memory allocated by the executable model in AMI_Resolve.

 EDA tool characterizes analog channel impulse responses and finishes the rest of the simulation.